giuliamml/data-journal.github.io/pages/webrtc-part-1.md

-Title: Data Journal - WebRTC Parallel Processing with a 2D partial difference equations solver (part-1)
+Title: WebRTC Parallel Processing with a 2D partial difference equations solver (part-1)
 Subtitle: I did a little experiment with WebRTC and a CFD (Computational Fluid Dynamics) solver I wrote.
 I wanted to see what could be done with webRTC and browser parallel computing.
 First, I needed a problem that was computationally intense and suitable to parallelization.
 CFD suited that class of problems and plus, coming from mechanical engineering, it was a type of problems I was decently familiar with.
 Date: 2015 02 27